A writer’s plot often can benefit from a change of scene.

 I’m not sure how many times I’ve figured out a knotty scene while taking a shower.

-Just last week, I burst out of the flowing water, threw on a robe, scurried to my computer, and wrote notes for everything I’d invented while washing my hair.
+Just last week, I burst out of the flowing water, threw on a robe, and scurried to my computer.
+I scribbled notes for everything I invented while washing my hair.

 I had to call my walking partner and ask for a short reprieve while I wrote the new scene.